Kinto/kinto/docs/overview.rst

 Applications should be decoupled from the storage location, and users should be able to choose where their personal data is stored.

-The backend can often be universal, generic and resuable.
+The backend can often be universal, generic and resusable.
 We envision mutualisation of services and self-hosting: the backend is deployed, secured and scaled only once for several applications.